davidhozic/discord-advertisement-framework/docs/source/guide/core/autoresponder.rst

   In addition to the built-in implementations, custom constrains can be made by implementing one of the two interfaces.
-This can be done by implementing the correct interface.
-  For example:

   .. code-block:: python
     :caption: Custom constraint implementation